Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: fix the "shooting while reload" bug
 - FIX: fix the "parachute not working on grass" bug
 - FIX: before, on some devices, while aiming with a sniper rifle there was one line of pixels not black.
 Now it has been fixed
 {% endhighlight %}

-**DesnoGuns Mod r004**
-{% highlight text %}
-- UPDATE: items and guns moved in the Tool category in the Creative inventory
-- NEW: new weapon: .44 Magnum
-- NEW: new armor: Juggernaut
-- NEW: option in Settings to switch the position of the "fire" and "aim" buttons
-- UPDATE: improvements in the Settings page
-- FIX: fix bug of sounds installation when there isn't any Internet connection available
-- FIX: guns now render vertically instead of horizontally in the third person view
-{% endhighlight %}

 <br>